lorenzo-rolim/Portfolio-with-Nextjs-TS/README.md

 # BOILERPLATE NEXT.js

-This is my firs boilerplate in NEXT.js, here we have style-components, jest and typescript with all configurations.
+This is my first boilerplate in NEXT.js, here we have style-components, jest and typescript with all configurations.

 ## NPM RUN DEV